CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Method", "Description"
    :widths:  30, 30, 80

-    "String", "``getOrder()``",  Get the grid ordering, either "yx" if latitude is the first axis, or "xy" if longitude is the first axis.
-String ``getType()`` Get the grid type, either "gaussian", "uniform", "equalarea", or "generic".
+    "String", "``getOrder()``",  "Get the grid ordering, either 'yx' if latitude is the first axis, or 'xy' if longitude is the first axis.
+String ``getType()`` Get the grid type, either 'gaussian', 'uniform', 'equalarea', or 'generic'.
 (Array,Array) ``getWeights()`` Get the normalized area weight arrays, as a tuple ``(latWeights, lonWeights)``.
 It is assumed that the latitude and longitude axes are defined in degrees."
     ,,"The latitude weights are defined as:"
     ,,"``latWeights[i] = 0.5 * abs(sin(latBounds[i+1]) - sin(latBounds[i]))``"
-    ,," The longitude weights are defined as:
+    ,," The longitude weights are defined as:"
     ,,"``lonWeights[i] = abs(lonBounds[i+1] - lonBounds [i])/360.0``"
     ,,"For a global grid, the weight arrays are normalized such that the sum of the weights is 1.0" ,,"**Example:**"